hashicorp/packer-plugin-vmware/.web-docs/components/builder/vmx/README.md

 - `attach_snapshot` (string) - The name of an existing snapshot to which the builder shall attach the virtual machine before powering on.
 If no snapshot is specified the virtual machine is started from its current state.
-Default to `null/empty`.
+Defaults to `null/empty`.

 - `vm_name` (string) - This is the name of the `.vmx` file for the virtual machine, without